ibonn/pypi-package-template/README.md

 # PyPI Package Cookiecutter Template

 This repository provides a Cookiecutter template for creating Python packages ready to be uploaded to PyPI.
-It includes integration with GitHub Actions to run tests and automatically publish new versions to PyPI.
+It includes integration with GitHub Actions to automatically publish new versions to PyPI.

 ## Features
 * Standard Python package structure
 * Automatic GitHub Actions setup for:
-    * Running tests with pytest/unittest
     * Building and uploading packages to PyPI when a new tag is created

 * Configuration with pyproject.toml
 * Support for common licenses and README
+* Support for unittest/pytest

 ## Installation
 First, install Cookiecutter if you haven't already: